 How to Become a Surgical Technologist in Maryland

-Becoming a surgical technologist is an exciting and important career, as you will be responsible for keeping things running smoothly in the operating room, assisting the surgeon and other members of the surgical team.
+Becoming a surgical technologist is an exciting and important career, as you will be responsible for keeping things running smoothly in the operating room, and assisting the surgeon and other members of the surgical team.
 Surgical technologists, or ‘surgical techs’ as they are often called, also ensure the operating room is sanitary and that all surgical equipment is set up properly, prepare patients for surgery and take them to the recovery room post-op.
-Throughout the duration of the procedure, surgical techs will be responsible for handing instruments to the surgeon as they are needed.
+Throughout the procedure, surgical techs will be responsible for handing instruments to the surgeon as they are needed.
 [En Español]

-There are only a few states in the U.S. that require surgical techs to be registered and nine states that set minimum standards for education and certification of surgical technologists.
+There are only a few states in the U.S. that require surgical techs to be registered and nine states that set minimum standards for the education and certification of surgical technologists.
 Maryland is not one of these states.
 However, because there is such a need for surgical techs in Maryland and throughout the United States, becoming a certified surgical technologist is a good idea.
-In order to become a certified surgical technologists you will need to complete a training program that is accredited by either the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
+To become certified surgical technologists you will need to complete a training program that is accredited by either the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).

 Surgical Technology Programs in Maryland